-Thus we are better able to understant nev.
-21:8.
-We find in thattcatalogue of sin and crime against God unbelief put along side of the other sin and inquity.
+Thus we are better able to understant Rev. 21:8.)
+We find in that catalogue of sin and crime against God unbelief put along side of the other sin and inquity.
 "But the fearful, and unbelieving".
 Observe and do not forget it.
 Do you think that unbelief is just a trifle?
 Here is a terrible indictment, an argument.
 Unbelief limits God's power, limits the power of man, paralyzes his testimony, makes void the voice of God and you have no power to give it back, in belief.

 There must be a positive external nature, the final condemnation of hell will consist of.
 We have not the means of accurate ascertaining.
 But is horrible in nature.
-We have but an image the worm that never dies, the fire that is blackness of darkness forever.
+We have but an image the worm that never dies, the fire that is never quenched.
+Prepared for the devil and his angels, the blackness of darkness forever.
 It is everlasting punishment outer darkness where is weeping and wailing and gnashing of teeth.
 Everlasting destruction from the presence of the Lord and from the glory of his power.
-We cannot convery an adequate idea of what it is to be dammed.
+We cannot convery an adequate idea of what it is to be damned.
 We cannot excite enough interest today to be satisfied in calling men to escape.
 The indignation and wrath, the tribulation and anguish are certainly here in this condemnation through unbelief.

-TIT.
+III.
 What Shallwe Do?
 What Shall We Resolve?